pstevovski/ScrappyBird/README.md

-# ScrappyBirds - remake of the popular Flappy Birds
+# ScrappyBirds
-Re-made Flappy Birds for learning purposes only.
+Remake of the famous Flappy Bird - for learning purposes only.